How to Disclose

 What if My Relationships Change?

 Disclosures must be kept current.
 When substantial changes in external activities occur, individuals are required to update their disclosure within 30 days.
-Select the appropriate link above to revise your disclosure.
-Each disclosure submission is individually date stamped and archived.
+Contact the COI Office at firstname.lastname@example.org to update your annual disclosure.
+The COI Office will send you instructions and the link to eCOI.